-This article includes discussion of ependymal cysts, glio-ependymal (glioependymal) cysts, neuroepithelial cysts, solitary ependymal cysts, multiple ependymal cysts as part of a congenital malformation syndrome, and ependymal cysts due to a genetic ciliopathy.
+This article includes discussion of ependymal cysts, glioependymal cysts, neuroepithelial cysts, neuroglial cysts, solitary ependymal cysts, and multiple ependymal cysts as part of a congenital malformation syndrome.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Ependymal cysts within or adjacent to the brain and spinal cord most probably arise during the embryo-fetal period and may be silent for a long period to become symptomatic through their space-occupying properties at any age, including the fetal period and adulthood.
-This entity presents as cyst of ependymal epithelial origin, probably arising by budding and separating from the embryonic central canal and presenting as a space occupying process, at any time during life.
-They have to be differentiated from neoplastic cysts, arachnoid cysts, neurocysticercosis, and enterogenous cysts.
+This entity presents as cysts of ependymal epithelial origin, probably arising by budding and separating from the embryonic central canal and presenting as a space-occupying process.
+They have to be differentiated from neoplastic cysts, arachnoid cysts, neurocysticercosis, and enterogenous cysts by their neuroradiological and neuropathological features.
 A subgroup arises as part of multisystem disorders, such as orofaciodigital syndromes and Aicardi syndrome.
 The outcome of treatment of solitary cysts has vastly benefited from the application of endoscopic neurosurgery.
-The improvement in neurosurgical techniques underlines the need for refined differential diagnosis, separating this group from malignant cystic tumors such as cystic gliomas by making use of neuroradiological and histopathological characteristics.
-A separate group of ependymal cysts is formed by congenital disorders with multiple ependymal cysts.
+The improvement in neurosurgical techniques underlines the need for refined differential diagnosis, separating this group from malignant cystic tumors such as cystic gliomas.
 In this article, the author, whose special interest is in developmental and genetic disorders, reviews the present knowledge of ependymal cysts.

-• Ependymal cysts arise from focal collections of ependymal cells, inside or outside the brain and spinal cord.
+• Ependymal cysts arise from focal collections of ependymal cells, inside or outside and adjacent to the brain and spinal cord.

 • Ependymal cysts may become space occupying and may require neurosurgical intervention.